 The municipality is developing at a faster pace and that requires lot of inspections and approval of fire safety components.
-Serious staff shortages in strategic positions specifically in the Fire Safety Section where the workload has tripled, and the staff component shrunk.
-Appointment of additional adequately qualified instructors at both Fire Safety and Operations Section.
-Filling of vacated positions is imminent to address the shortage.
+Serious staff shortages in strategic positions specifically in the Fire Safety Section where the workload has tripled, and the staff component has shrunken.
+The appointment of additional adequately qualified instructors at both Fire Safety and Operations Section is needed.
+This requires that all vacated positions must be filled, and additional staff be budgeted for in the coming years to address staff shortage in line with national fire standard as stated in NFPA 1710.

-The Fire Safety component is seriously lagging behind in the execution of its duties.
-There is a very serious need for adequately qualified staff.
+The Fire Safety component is seriously lagging in the execution of its duties.
+The demand for approval of safety plans and inspection has increased.
+Shortage of staff creates very serious gap for approval and inspection to ensure compliance.
 The workload is ever increasing, and the present staff compliment just cannot cope with it.
 Building inspections as well law enforcement (including newly promulgated by-laws) is being done with limited staff available in the section.
 Shortage of staff has impact on the amount of law enforcement to be done and as such the risk of fire and illegal activities will continue unabated including the enforcement and National Veldt and Forest Fire Act of 1998.

-Lack of water and low water pressure for firefighting is being a dominant challenge to fight fires in the municipality.
-This is complemented by old and shortage of water tankers and fire engines to supply water to team fire when on fire calls.
-The problem is further compounded by the use of fire trucks to deliver water to hospitals when there is no water.
-Under these circumstances water pumps are normally getting broken due to overuse to supply water to those Facilities.
+Lack reliable of water supply and low water pressure for firefighting is being a dominant challenge for Fires Services in the municipality.
+This is complemented by old and shortage of water tankers, fire engines and rapid intervention vehicles to extinguish fires.
+The maintenance cost for fire fleet has risen and is not sustainable.

 Fire hydrants are burning issue for several years now.
 They are full of dirty items which break the pumps during the fire incidents.
 The current fire hydrants require fire hydrants cover to protect them.
-There is a need to move from up ground and resort to the undercover hydrants.
-Inadequate staff made it difficult to clean, clearly mark, and report on faulty hydrants.
+There is a need to move from the old above surface hydrants below or undercover hydrants.
+Items found in most fire hydrants are damaging the pumps for the fire vehicles since they are not cleaned, clearly mark, and maintained.

 It is very common now to see fire hydrants and booster connections stuffed with papers and plastics etc., especially in dark nights this will damage pumps and hamper operations.
 The newly promulgated Fire Emergency By-law compels Fire Services to commit itself to Fire Safety and requires it to carry out specific duties that are putting the Municipality at serious risk.
-Unsafe or non-compliant buildings in town and rural areas are major problem for the municipality.
+Unsafe or non-compliant buildings in town and rural areas coupled with lack of proper water systems are major problem for the municipality.